U.S. Citizens And Resident Aliens Employed Abroad - FUTA

 - Compensation paid to employees of religious, charitable, educational, or certain other tax-exempt organizations;

-- Compensation paid to employees of the United States Government or any of its agencies;
+- Compensation paid to employees of the U.S. Government or any of its agencies;

 - Compensation paid to employees of the government of any State of the United States, or any of its political subdivisions;